andrscrrn/tumblr-lks-downldr/README.md

 [![Commitizen Friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)
 [![Semantic Released](https://img.shields.io/badge/%20%20%F0%9F%93%A6%F0%9F%9A%80-semantic--release-e10079.svg)](https://github.com/semantic-release/semantic-release)

 Simple node module for downloading your precious [Tumblr](https://tumblr.com) likes.

-The code still suck but I'm working on it.
+A few things for having in mind while using it:
+1. This will save just image files and not any other kind of content.
+2. The number of postsToLoad it likely not going to be the same as the number of images that you will get.
+Posts can have more than 1 images or not having any image at all.
+3. It's apparently not working totally fine on Windows.
+I'm planning to look at this issue if a near future but not for now.

 ## How to use

-Install the module as a dependency:
+Install the module as a dependency in your project:
 ```
 npm i tumblr-lks-downldr --save
 ```

 Require it into your project:
 ```
-var tumblrLksDownldr = require('tumblr-lks-downldr');
+const tumblrLksDownldr = require('tumblr-lks-downldr');
 ```

 Then you can interact with it using the `setGlobalParams` and `getLikedPosts` methods: